COVID-19 Symptom: Cough

 A COVID-19 cough is one of the most frequent symptoms of a coronavirus infection.
 In general, respiratory symptoms such as a cough and shortness of breath are some of the early and more frequent symptoms of a COVID infection.
 1

 A cough caused by COVID is usually described as a new, continuous cough.
 This means that the cough suddenly appeared, you’ve coughed a lot for over an hour, or you’ve had 3 or more coughing episodes in 24 hours.
 Usually, COVID-19 causes a dry cough, which is caused by irritation of the lungs due to the virus that is present.
 A dry cough, also called an unproductive cough due to the lack of phlegm or mucus, can feel like a tickle in your throat that doesn’t feel better after coughing.
-Although it’s less frequent, you can also experience a cough that is combined with phlegm due to COVID-19.
+Although it’s less frequent, you can also experience a cough that's combined with phlegm due to COVID-19.
 2 3

 How long does COVID-19 cough last?

 In most cases, a COVID cough slowly disappears while you’re recovering from your infection.
 Some may have a lingering cough after COVID-19.
-The duration of this lingering cough can vary from weeks to months after your COVID-19 infection and can be accompanied by other symptoms of long-COVID.
+The duration of this lingering cough can vary from weeks to months after your COVID-19 infection and can be accompanied by other symptoms of long COVID.
 You should seek treatment if: 3 6

-• Your COVID cough won’t go away
+- Your COVID cough won’t go away

-• Your cough wakes you up at night
+- Your cough wakes you up at night

-• You start coughing up blood, or your phlegm changes to an unusual color
+- You start coughing up blood, or your phlegm changes to an unusual color

-• Your breathlessness is not improving.
+- Your breathlessness is not improving.

 Can COVID-19 turn into pneumonia?